MrRooni/homekitbuilds/2021-07-11-light-the-night-with-meross-switches.md

 I did add them to the Meross app after adding them to my home in HomeKit so I could check for firmware updates.
 The Meross app takes quite a while before new accessories appear, and it's not the nicest looking app in the world, but it's worth going through it to keep your hardware up to date.

-The other thing I noticed about these switches is that they handle power failures with ease, reconnecting to the network with no trouble.
+A solid benefit of these switches is that they handle power failures with ease, reconnecting to the network with no trouble.
 It's worth noting that these switches fail to the off position, meaning that after a power outage these switches will not turn all your lights on when power is restored.

 ## The Not So Good